 But let us examine this truth somewhat more closely.
-A large part of the witness under review is to be found in a five-fold unity.
+A large part of the witness under review is to be found in

 I. The Unity of the Testaments.
 Modern Biblical criticism, for obvious reasons, little regards this, but here it is, and avoiding or denying it does not alter the fact.